Russian Armed Forces: Russo-Ukrainian war (2022–present)

 According to Forbes Moscow had committed, as of the end of July 2022, 10 of its Combined Arms Armies to the invasion.
 The Wagner Group has made a name for itself as Putin's "private army."
+In late 2022, the newly appointed commander of the Joint Group of Forces in Ukraine, General Sergey Surovikin, decided to use Wagner forces to fix the AFU at Bakhmut while rebuilding Russian military formations in the aftermath of the initial invasion, and Ukraine's successful Kherson and Kharkiv counteroffensives.
+General Valery Gerasimov, the Chief of the General Staff, assumed command of the Joint Group of Forces on 11 January 2023, and Surovikin became his first deputy.
+The Russian military held Zaporozhye Oblast during the summer 2023 Ukrainian counteroffensive, after which it regained the initiative in Ukraine.

-In June 2023, Putin backed the Ministry of Defense's plan to make mercenary groups sign contracts, which Wagner leader Yevgeny Prigozhin pushed against: these contracts would have placed the Wagner Group under the Ministry's command structure as subordinates and limited Prigozhin's own influence.
-Later in June, the Wagner Group turned against the Russian invasion of Ukraine and the Ministry of Defense until a peace deal was reached.
+In June 2023, Putin backed the Ministry of Defence's plan to make mercenary groups sign contracts, which Wagner leader Yevgeny Prigozhin pushed against: these contracts would have placed the Wagner Group under the Ministry's command structure as subordinates and limited Prigozhin's own influence.
+Later in June, the Wagner Group turned against the Russo-Ukrainian war and the Ministry of Defence until a peace deal was reached.
 According to Prigozhin, part of the reason for his march against Russia was to stop the government from "[dismantling] PMC Wagner."
+Russia planned to expand its active personnel to 1.5 million by the end of 2024, which would have made it the second largest active military force after China.
+In February 2024 the Russian military captured Avdiivka and continued advancing over the rest of the year, despite Ukrainian efforts to halt the advance.